is very complicated.

 Maybe you’ve even experienced the benefits of eating healthy and taking care of your body… but you want to dive deeper.
 You want to fully optimize your health so that you can show up as the best version of yourself.
 You want to live authentically and achieve your goals — all while feeling energized and excited to start your day!
 If this is you, then you’re in the right place.

 Hey!
-My name is Elizabeth Gunner and I’m a food equity advocate, dietitian, and speaker who motivates and informs large groups of people trying to take more control over their health and their lives.
+My name is Elizabeth Gunner and I’m a social justice advocate, dietitian, and speaker who motivates and informs large groups of people trying to take more control over their health and their lives.

 Here you’ll find authentic advice to empower you to live a healthier life.